 This quick tutorial will show you how to interpret the result of a chi square calculation you have performed in SPSS.

-The tutorial starts from the assumption that you have already calculated the chi square statistic for your data set, and you want to know how to interpret the result that SPSS has generated.
+The tutorial starts from the assumption that you have already calculated the chi square (test of independence) statistic for your data set, and you want to know how to interpret the result that SPSS has generated.
 (We have a different tutorial explaining how to do a chi square test in SPSS).

 You should be looking at a result that looks something like this in the SPSS output viewer.

 The crosstabs analysis above is for two categorical variables, Religion and Eating.
 Each variable has two possible values: No Religion and Christian for the Religion variable; Meat Eater and Vegetarian for the Eating variable.

 The null hypothesis of our hypothetical study is that these variables are not associated with each other – they are independent variables.
 The chi square test allows us to test this hypothesis.